Jon Delano is a familiar face on KDKA-TV, having been the station’s political analyst since 1994.

-In September 2001 Jon joined KDKA full time as the Money & Politics Editor and this region’s only political analyst who covers national and local issues that affect hometown residents.
+In September 2001, Jon joined KDKA full time as the Money & Politics Editor and this region’s only political analyst who covers national and local issues that affect hometown residents.

 Jon’s on-air work began in 1991 after fourteen years working in the US Congress.
-In 1994 he became the political analyst for KDKA-TV and reported from both the Republican and Democratic presidential conventions in 1996, 2000, and 2004.
+In 1994, he became the political analyst for KDKA-TV and reported from both the Republican and Democratic presidential conventions in 1996, 2000, 2004, and 2016.
 In 2008, he was the first TV reporter in the state to interview Barack Obama and had six interviews with him that year, along with John McCain, Hillary Clinton, and Sarah Palin.

 In 2011, Jon became the first Pennsylvania television reporter to interview President Obama in the White House, which he did a second time in 2012.
 During the 2012 campaign, he also interviewed the First Lady Michelle Obama, Gov. Mitt Romney, Ann Romney, Cong.
-Paul Ryan, and Dr. Jill Biden.
+Paul Ryan and Dr. Jill Biden.

 Jon has won numerous awards for his work.

 Active in his church, Jon also volunteers for several community organizations.
-He often moderates and facilitates seminars, candidate debates and programs, and speaks on governmental and political issues to civic, business and labor groups.
+He often moderates and facilitates seminars, candidate debates and programs and speaks on governmental and political issues to civic, business and labor groups.

 A Phi Beta Kappa graduate of Haverford College and University of Pennsylvania Law School, Jon and his wife Jane live in Mt.
 Lebanon two blocks from where Jon grew up.
 They have two grown children.